 Also, Oregano oil contains active healing compounds such as carvacrol, thymol, and terpinene.

-However, oregano oil antioxidants properties assist in improving respiratory health problems
+However, oregano oil antioxidant properties assist in improving respiratory health problems.

 In a study, it was revealed that an antibacterial compound called carvacrol and thymol in Oregano oil is as effective as a standard antibiotic in fighting against infection.